 As the North of Falcon region has moved forward with mass marking of hatchery Chinook salmon stocks, the first mark selective fishery for Chinook salmon in Council waters was implemented in June 2010 in the recreational fishery north of Cape Falcon.
 In 2011 and 2012, the mark selective fishery in June was 8 and 15 days, respectively.
 In 2013 and 2014, the North of Falcon mark selective recreational fishery started in mid-May in Neah Bay and La Push subareas, then opened in all areas in late May or June.
 In 2015, the mark selective Chinook quota was 10,000 fish in the mid-May to mid-June fishery.
-There was no mark selective fishery for Chinook in Council waters in 2016.
-Selective fishing options for non-Indian fisheries are likely to be under consideration in the ocean area from Cape Falcon, Oregon to the U.S./Canada border.
-Observed mark rates on Chinook in 2015 ocean fisheries in this area ranged from 59 to 85 percent.
-Based on preseason abundance forecasts, the expected mark rate for Chinook in this area for 2017 should be similar to those observed during the last mark selective ocean fishery in 2015.
+There were no mark selective fisheries for Chinook in Council waters in 2016 and 2017.
+Selective fishing options for non-Indian fisheries may be under consideration in the ocean area from Cape Falcon, Oregon to the U.S./Canada border.
+Observed mark rates on Chinook in 2017 ocean fisheries in this area ranged from 59 to 73 percent.
+Based on preseason abundance forecasts, the expected mark rate for Chinook in this area for 2018 should be similar to those observed during the non-mark selective fishery in 2017.